meshcloud/meshcloud-docs/docs/meshstack.configuration.md

 ### Customer Registration

 Multiple options are available to control how [meshCustomers](./meshcloud.customer.md) can sign up to meshStack in self-service. meshStack can be configured to suit your organization's unique demands for sign up.
+You can configure these options in `meshfed.web.register` as follows

 ```haskell